zyedidia/micro/runtime/help/plugins.md

 ---

-There are a number of functions and variables that are available to you in oder to access the inner workings of micro.
+There are a number of functions and variables that are available to you in order to access the inner workings of micro.
 Here is a list (the type signatures for functions are given using Go's type system):

 * `OS`: variable which gives the OS micro is currently running on (this is the same